 University of Denver is a good choice for individuals interested in a Construction Management major.
 University of Denver construction management majors receive 11.7% more than the average construction management student.
 The surrounding area of an important city is tremendous for young people trying to find adequate possibilities for social networking, adventure, and life.

-Roughly 73.0% of students send ACT scores, with the average score in the 28 range.Students from outside the U.S. need not be worried about sticking out since 9.8% of U of Denver's undergraduates originate from countries outside the U.S..
+Roughly 74.0% of students send ACT scores, with the average score in the 28 range.You shouldn't be concerned about affording University of Denver; 80.0% of their students obtain financial assistance.
 The scorecard provides a good summary of University of Denver.

 Any student who is interested in Construction Management has to take a look at Northern Arizona University.
 Northern Arizona University construction management graduates earn 11.1% more than the average construction management grad.
 Located in Flagstaff, Arizona, this university is best for young people who blossom in an urban setting.